List of schools fully or partially closed due to potentially dangerous concrete | ITV News

 On Monday, the school will be closed for all students.
 It will only be open for Year 7 pupils on Tuesday, with all other children having online lessons.
 From Wednesday to Friday, the school will be open for Year 7 and Year 11 only, with other cohorts learning online.

-Louise Robinson, headteacher of Kingsdown School, called parents of students, who are aged between three and 14, on Thursday to tell them the news that the school will be closed next week due to the aerated concrete.
+Louise Robinson, headteacher of Kingsdown School, has said that the school will be closed next week due to the aerated concrete.

 Some parts of the school will be closed, with Year 1 pupils moved to share a block with Reception and Year 2 pupils relocated to the sports hall.

-Expects its reopening to students to be delayed until September 11.
+Expects its reopening to be delayed until September 11.
 Parts of the school have been closed, with a significant number of teaching spaces impacted.

 The school is deciding whether to delay reopening or partially close.